 - Finally, implement the Plan

 Content mapping helps you to make your website about your customer, and not about your company.
-Once this happens, the users will start trusting your company because they know you make it according to them, their needs and answer their questions.
+Once this happens, the users will start trusting your company because they know you make it according to them and their needs and answer their questions.

 At last, it is your choice whether to do content mapping or not.
 You can still continue talking to your customers, boasting/shouting about your company/website on social media.
 Alternatively, you can start listening to your customers/users, making your website about them, and then converting them into your valuable customers.